No-Bell Prize Competition

 Event Contact:

-Congratulations to our 2023 No-Bell Prize winners
+Congratulations to our 2023 No-Bell Prize award recipients

 The Melbourne Medical School and Melbourne Dental School are pleased to announce the winners of the No-Bell Prize competition held on Tuesday 11 July.